STRIDES/NIHCloudLabAWS/docs/extramural_account_registration.md

    ![Grant Access](/docs/images/3_grant_access.png)

 7. Fill out the form.
-Enter your name, **university email address**, a description of how you plan to use NIH Cloud Lab, and your NIH program officer’s name.
+Enter your name, university email address, a description of how you plan to use NIH Cloud Lab, and your NIH program officer’s name.
 Click **Submit** and you are finished.
 You will receive an email from cloudlab@nih.gov when your credits are ready – typically within a few days.

    ![Final Form](/docs/images/4_final_formv2.png)